-What It'll Look Like
+What It Will Look Like

 The station will feature parasol structures mounted on columns.
 The pentagonal roof atop each column will not only offer a striking visual welcome to downtown, but it'll also provide overhead protection for riders as they wait for, enter or exit the train cars.
-Similar canopies can be found in locations as diverse as Barcelona and Fort Worth.

 Improving MetroRail Service

 Another reason we're expanding the station is to let us build out the MetroRail Red Line to expand the capacity of the service.
 This will mean more customers can take advantage of a service that operates at standing-room-only levels during the morning and evening commutes.

 A larger waiting area and improved crowd control operations are essential for the station.
 During events like SXSW or Pecan Street Festival, we see huge crowds arrive and depart in short periods of time, and Downtown Station needs to be able to handle that rush.
 New waiting and ticketing areas will reduce platform crowding during these times, and the tracks will be set below street-level so that the platform will be even with the sidewalk.

 This construction has forced us to build a temporary station that will be in use until the new Downtown Station is completed in early 2021.
 The new temporary station is located just east of the construction site, on 4th Street between Red River and Sabine Streets.